mattermost/docs/source/deployment/ldap-group-sync.rst

 How do nested groups work with AD/LDAP Group Sync?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Users within nested groups are included as members of parent groups.
 The group filter that you specify can include any type of LDAP group on your system.
-The 'memberof' LDAP attribute is used to determine nested groups that belong to a parent group.
+The ``memberof`` LDAP attribute is used to determine nested groups that belong to a parent group.